 Applying for Disability: SSI and SSDI

-Individuals who believe that they qualify for Social Security Disability can get disability benefits by submitting an initial application for disability benefits on the internet, over the phone, or in person at a local Social Security Administration (SSA) office.
+Did you know that you can submit an initial application for disability benefits on the internet, over the phone, or in person at a local Social Security Administration (SSA) office?